 It can feel worrisome when you see your child not interested in things other kids seem to love.
 Here’s what to do when your child doesn’t like what other kids typically do.

-My family got together at my mom’s house for a little swim party.
+My family got together at my mom’s house for a swimming party.
 “Perfect!”
 I thought.
 “This will be a great opportunity for the kiddo to splash around in the pool.”
 With his swim shorts and sunscreen packed and ready, we headed to my mom’s.

 Except when we arrived, he took one look at the pool and belted, “No—don’t want to swim!”